Stay on top of topics in research, engineering and product development

 Directly interact with our global community of ML researchers and practitioners, and get inspired for your future work

-Generally speaking anybody can request to speak in a discussion group.
-However, we review your request and ensure that what you present adds value to our community members, and can also add value to you.
+Anybody can request to speak in a discussion group.
+We review your request and ensure your presentation will add value to our community members and you.
 If it's not the right fit we try to introduce you to other communities.